jtsteeg/jtsteeg/README.md

 # Greetings!

 ## On Github I am:
-- subject 1
+- Participating in the *Microsoft Leap Internal Program*.
-- subject 2
+- Engaging with personal and open-source projects that empower people to acheive more.

 ## I enjoy:
-- subject 1
+- Automation, Augmented reality, FOSS development
-- subject 2
+- Hiking, music production, all sorts of tea

 ## Professional:
-- subject 1
+- HTML, Python, OOP
-- subject 2
+- VScode, MS Power Automate, version control

 <!--